HUHARED/LiberRPA/README.md

 # Limitations

 * Only supports Windows 10+ (Windows Server 2016+) platforms.
+* Many mouse and keyboard operations may only work properly if your computer's screen scale is set to 100%.
 * Still in development and not yet extensively tested—stability and bugs will be optimized based on user feedback.

 # Components